diogomart/AD-GPU_set_of_42/README.md

 * `pdb` Protein Data Bank accession code
 * `n_atom` number of atoms in the ligand
 * `n_tors` number of bonds in the ligand that can rotate during docking
-* `score_of_probable_global_minimum` best score that can be calculated with probable convergence (score is the sum of intra- and inter-moleculer energy components)
+* `score_of_probable_global_minimum` best score that can be calculated with visible convergence (score is the sum of intra- and inter-moleculer energy components)
 * `RMSD_of_probable_global_minimum` RMSD from X-ray pose for the solution with the best score